St. Mary's Cathedral, Ranchi: History

 Christian Missionaries serving among the people made thatched sheds on the hillock near the market and Kallada River.
 One of the thatched sheds used as Church during 1866 was the first Church of Ranchi established by the Roman Catholic missionaries.
-The Church was named after 'Mother of Good Counsel'(St. Mary) and liturgies of the Church were in Latin.
-St. Mary's Church was built in 1909 and remodelled with concrete structure during 25 May 1927.

-Belgian Carmelite missionaries were the First Fathers of Punalur and of places around Punalur.
-During the Second World War the First Fathers had to go back, entrusting the church work to the diocesan clergy of Quilon (Kollam).

-Ranchi Diocese was separated from the Diocese of Quilon (Kollam) and created into a separate unit by the Bull “Verba Christ” of Pope John Paul II, issued on 21 December 1985.
+In May 1927 Diocese of Ranchi was established from Archdiocese of Calcutta with Ranchi its Episcopal seat and Msgr.
+Louis Van Hoeck, sj, as the first bishop and St. Mary's Cathedral became cathedral of newly found Diocese.Louis Van Hoeck, S.J., the first Bishop of Ranchi, formally took possession of the cathedral on 30 June 1928.The Church was named after(St. Mary) and liturgies of the Church were in Latin.

+Archbishop Brice Meuleman laid the foundation stone of the cathedral on 20 May 1906.
+Construction took more than three years, and the cathedral was solemnly blessed and opened to the public on 3 October 1909 by Bishop Major Hurth of Dhaka.

+This cathedral was constructed by Jesuit Brother Alfred Lemoine on the model of Church at Arlon.

 Catholics at St. Mary's Cathedral, Ranchi, celebrated the election in 2025 of Robert Cardinal Prevost as Pope Leo XIV.